machingclee/machingclee.github.io/static/media/368-prune-lambdas copy.412843ea.md

 }
 ```

+Let's first introduce our `View` interface:

 ##### View Interface

-The `Start` method above have introduced a concept of `View` models, which is an interface of the form:
+The `Start` method above has introduced `View` models, which is an interface of the form:

 ```go
 type View interface {